Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 I had the most vivid dream.

-Anyways, he continues on.
+Anyways, he continues on

-The next day he comes across a cabin once again.
+The next day he comes across a cabin once again

-But this time he can actually get close to it.
+But this time he can actually get close to it

-I think he's going to be like, ah, nice try, cabin.
+I think he's going to be like

-I'm not slowing down.
+I'm not slowing down

-So he can actually get close to it and when he reaches out to the door handle
+So he can actually get close to it

-he can actually touch it.
+He can actually touch it

-The cabin is real.
+The cabin is real

-Well you thought the same about the Wolverine.
+Well, you thought the same about the Wolverine.

 True.

-Well something's real in front of him.
+Well, something's real in front of him.

-He can touch something so that's exciting.
+He could touch something, so that's exciting.

 Tree.

-There's another tree.
+There's enough a tree.

-Can you have a cabin's made of trees?
+Can what cabins are made of trees?

 So he's still delirious.